• Skip to primary navigation

 A wooden spoon handle dipped in hot oil with bubbles around it.
 Sliding raw okoy mixture into the hot oil.

-Some people might enjoy eating it with rice, while others might prefer to have it with a more savory dish like Filipino pork adobo.
+Serve your Ukoy with a spicy vinegar dipping sauce and enjoy!
+Some might like it with rice like Sinangag (garlic fried rice) or Java Rice, while others prefer to have it with a savory dish like Pancit, Adobo, or Binagoongan.
 Experiment a little and see what you like best!

 Side view of ukoy on a tray served with spicy dipping sauce on the side.

-Too thick a batter can also make them less crispy.
-You can add baking powder to the batter or use carbonated water instead of plain water.
-It will produce a lighter and crispier okoy.
+Avoid overcrowding the pan to prevent the temperature from dropping and make them absorb more oil.
+A thick batter can also make them less crispy.
+You can add baking powder or use carbonated water instead of plain water to produce a lighter and crispier Ukoy.

-Here are more frequently asked questions about okoy or ukoy (shrimp and vegetable fritters) including extra tips, troubleshooting, and other information.
+Here are frequently asked questions about Ukoy, including extra tips, troubleshooting, and other information.

 Other appetizers and sides you may like